Chaplain Mike Neil

-Mike Neil is the President and Founder of the Washington State Chaplain Foundation, and Senior Chaplain for the Washington State Patrol and the Department of Fish and Wildlife.
+Mike Neil is the President and Founder of the Washington State Chaplain Foundation and served as the Senior Chaplain and founder of the Washington State Patrol and the Department of Fish and Wildlife Police Chaplain program from 2011 until October 2021.
 He served 30 years as a Fish and Wildlife Officer, 15 years of that as a Police Firearms Instructor, and 16 years during his career as a Police Dog Handler.
-He is the author and illustrator of an African adventure novel, The MIRACLE of AFRICA.
+He is the author and illustrator of an African adventure novel, The MIRACLE of AFRICA and Trees in the Mist.
 Mike has been married to his wife, Susan, since 1973.
 In 1981, the couple lost their infant son Ryan, who was born three months premature.
 In 2006, the Neil’s faith was tested when their 27-year-old daughter, Susanne, died after being struck by a car on her bicycle.
 Mike ultimately decided to accept his loss as part of God’s plan and use it for a greater purpose.
 The Neil’s reside in Gig Harbor, Washington where their son James, his wife Heather and their two children also live.
 James is the Athletic Director for the Tacoma School district.
 Sue retired in 2015 after 27 years teaching fifth grade in Puyallup.

 Dr. Jonez has a graduate degree in Strategic Leadership, with an undergraduate degree in Communications/Broadcast Journalism.
 He has also completed national requirements to become a Certified Manager of Community Associations (“CMCA”) and is licensed by the State of Washington as a Real Estate Instructor.
 Raised in the Pacific Northwest, Tom and his wife Faye currently reside in Gig Harbor, Washington.